-Lavender is so much more than a relaxing scent or a closet sachet.
+Cooking with Lavender because Lavender is so much more than a relaxing scent or a closet sachet.

 Lavender’s pretty purple buds and green leaves are a highly sought after culinary ingredient.
 You will find it in restaurants around the world and products at your grocery store.
-Lavender is used in baking goods, beverages, cheeses, and in marinades.
+Lavender is used in baking goods, beverages, cheeses, and marinades.

 If you have a plant in your own yard you can use it in the kitchen and discover how this ancient herb is one of the latest modern food trends.
 Cooking with lavender adds flavor to your dishes without extra salt or fat.
 The essential oils within the buds add notes of pine and rosemary with a hint of citrus.
 From cookies to smoked meats, lavender will enhance a wide variety of recipes.